kubeflow/website/content/en/docs/started/installing-kubeflow.md

 Kubeflow provides components for each stage in the Machine Learning (ML) lifecycle from exploration through to training and deployment.
 Kubeflow is modular, allowing operators to choose what is best for their users, there is no requirement to deploy every component.

-To read more about each of the core component please see the <a href="/docs/started/kubeflow-overview/">Kubeflow Overview</a> page.
+To read more about each of the core components and architecture of Kubeflow, please see the <a href="/docs/started/kubeflow-overview/">Kubeflow Overview</a> page.

 There are two options for getting up and running with Kubeflow.
 You may either use a packaged distribution, or install directly from the open-source Kubernetes manifests.